Should You Buy or Rent a Home?

 Advantages of Renting a Home

 Budgeting can be easier when you rent a home.
-Each month, you can expect to pay only your rent payment for housing; you’ll never have to pay property taxes or homeowners’ association (HOA) fees, as your landlord is responsible for paying those.
-Also, as a renter, you’ll never have unexpected payments for home repairs, because home maintenance and repairs will be the responsibility of the landlord.
+Each month, unless your rent increases, your rent payment will cover your housing costs; you will not pay property taxes or homeowners’ association (HOA) fees, as your landlord is responsible for paying those.
+Also, as a renter, you’ll never face unexpected payments for home repairs, because home maintenance and repairs will be the responsibility of the landlord.

 Ease of Movement